-If you wish to obtain a copy of your immunization record, please send an email to email@example.com.
+If you wish to obtain a copy of your immunization record, please send an email to firstname.lastname@example.org.
 In the email, state your name, student ID# and tell us what you are requesting.
 Please also let us know if you have ever been a patient at the health center.
 We will attach it and email it back to you.
 If you turned in SLU's compliance form, that is not your immunization record.
-A copy of your complete immunization record can usually be obtained from your local parish health unit or your phyician's office.
+A copy of your complete immunization record can usually be obtained from your local parish health unit or your physician's office.

 Two (2) doses of either the Pfizer or Moderna (or the single dose of the Johnson & Johnson) COVID-19 vaccine; two (2) doses of measles vaccine; at least one dose each of rubella and mumps vaccine; and a tetanus-diphtheria-pertussis booster (AT LEAST 10 YEARS CURRENT)

 Measles, Mumps, Rubella (MMR) Requirement: